documentationjs/documentation/docs/TROUBLESHOOTING.md

 npm v1 and v2 are unable to properly de-duplicate dependencies, so they will create wastefully large `node_modules` directories under documentation.

+## documentation is inferring _too much_ about my code

+If you've written very dynamic JavaScript, all of documentation's intelligence might not understand it.
+If:

+* documentation is **wrong** in a clear way, please [open a descriptive issue](https://github.com/documentationjs/documentation/issues) with a code snippet and we can help!
+* if it's **right** technically but you want to control your docs entirely, use the `@name` tag to declare the name of the thing (function, variable, etc) you're referring to, and the tool will not try to infer anything at all.

 ## Error: watch ENOSPC

 Linux systems can have a low limit of 'watchable files'.
 To increase this